-- Existing S3 exposures at the beginning of the exercise (Exp Old S3): this is the initial stock of S3 exposures at the beginning of the exercise, i.e. as of 1 January 2021. - Cumulative New S3 exposures since the beginning of the stress test horizon (Cumul New Exp S3): this is the sum of SX-S3 flows since the beginning of the stress test horizon, i.e. 1 January 2021). - 65.For example, as cures from S3 are not to be recognised for exposures' projections, the Cumulative New S3 exposures (Cumul New Exp S3) at the end of 2022 should be the sum of the SX-S3 flow during 2021 and the SX-S3 flow during 2022.
-The total stock of S3 exposures at the end of 2022 is therefore the sum of the existing S3 exposures at the beginning of the exercise (Exp Old S3) and the Cumulative New S3 exposures (Cumul New Exp S3) at the end of 2022. - 66.
+- 65.For example, as cures from S3 are not to be recognised for exposures' projections, the Cumulative New S3 exposures (Cumul New Exp S3) at the end of 2024 should be the sum of the SX-S3 flow during 2023 and the SX-S3 flow during 2024.
+The total stock of S3 exposures at the end of 2024 is therefore the sum of the existing S3 exposures at the beginning of the exercise (Exp Old S3) and the Cumulative New S3 exposures (Cumul New Exp S3) at the end of 2022. - 66.
 Funded collateral (capped) covers all funded collateral, including real estate property, that is available to cover the performing exposure (Exp) or non-performing exposure (Exp S3) as defined above.
 Only CRR/CRD eligible collateral and only the bank's share of collateral (if collateral is assigned to several debtors) is to be reported.
 No regulatory haircuts should be applied, but the value of collateral should be adjusted by haircuts applied for accounting purposes in the banks' internal calculation of provisions (if any).
 Collateral has to be capped at the exposure level, which means that, at the exposure level, collateral cannot be higher than the corresponding exposure.
 All CRR/CRD eligible collaterals are to be reported regardless of the credit risk mitigation approach or regulatory own funds requirement calculation approach.
 Banks are required to provide in the explanatory note detailed information on how the collateral values have been determined and how often appraisals are refreshed.
 Provisions on IFRS 9 exposures should be calculated based on internal definitions of the collateral available while REA should be calculated taking into account the regulatory treatment of collateral. - 67.Banks are required to report the LTV ratio for selected real estate related exposure classes (see template CSV\CR\SCEN) as the exposure-weighted average of the LTV ratio at loan level.
 The LTV ratio at loan level is given by exposure divided by real estate collateral value.
 Exposure follows the definitions given in paragraphs 57 and 63.
 Real estate collateral values follow the definition in paragraph 68. - 68.Real estate collateral (available) covers all funded real estate collateral that is available to cover S1 exposures (Exp S1), S2 exposures (Exp S2) or non-performing exposures (Exp S3).
-Only
+Only CRR/CRD eligible real estate collateral and only the bank's share of collateral (if collateral is assigned to several debtors) is to be reported.
+No regulatory haircuts should be applied, but the collateral value should reflect the evolution of real estate prices in the respective macroeconomic scenario and haircuts applied for accounting purposes as part of the calculation of provisions (if any).

-&lt;sup>18 IRB "Secured by real estate property" and STA "Secured by mortgages on immovable property".
+&lt;sup>15 IRB "Secured by real estate property" and STA "Secured by mortgages on immovable property".